farshed/farshed.github.io/src/content/blog/borderline-internals.md

 Some of the ways that these cognitive distortions manifest in behaviour include:

 - **Hypervigilance**: Being always on alert for signs of danger or rejection.
-- **Defensive Behavior**: Quick to react defensively to perceived criticisms or threats.
+- **Defensive Behaviour**: Quick to react defensively to perceived criticisms or threats.
 - **Victim Mentality**: A tendency to see oneself as the victim of events and circumstances rather than a participant.
 - **Paranoid Ideation**: A persistent belief that others hate, envy, or are conspiring against oneself.
 - **Zero-sum Mindset**: Seeing the world as an eat-or-get-eaten place and acting accordingly.